wolpert/statemachine/README.md

 State changes on objects are typically not thread-safe.
 Depending on the use of the pluggable locking mechanism in-play, you can make them thread safe.
 But be aware, der be dragons here...

+# The refactor

+## Objective

+The 1.0 version tries to do too much.
+In reality it needs the following:

+1. Identify states.
+2. Identify transitions.
+3. Attach methods to 'enter state', 'exit state' and create a way to 'execute for state'
+4. Does not need to attach directly to an object.
+Let that be an addone.

+## State Machine Revised

+I will create a new project to replace this one.